ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/ONT_Assembly/nanopore.md

 ---

 **3\.** Once we know the quality of our sequencing data and know that we have sufficient data for assembly, we are going to apply some quality control: to remove any adpters from the reads.
-For Nanopore data, we use porechop.
+For Nanopore data, we use porechop ([link to github porechop](https://github.com/rrwick/Porechop)).
+Porechop removes sequencing adapters.
+If the adapter sequences are found in the middle of a read, indicating a chimera, the read is split.
+If one wants to use Nanopolish ([link to nanopolish github](https://github.com/jts/nanopolish)) to do polish later on, then the option "--discard_middle" should be used.
+In today's exercise, we do not use this option.
+We are going to use [run_porechop.slurm](https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/master/software_scripts/scripts/ONT/run_porechop.slurm) script to carry out this step.

     cp /share/workshop/genome_assembly/jli/Nanopore/scripts/run_porechop.slurm .
-    sbatch -J pcp.${USER} run_porechop.sh
+    sbatch -J pcp.${USER} run_porechop.slurm

+After qc, one might want to run NanoPlot again (use [run_nanoplot_qc.slurm](https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/master/software_scripts/scripts/ONT/run_nanoplot_qc.slurm)) to check how the quality of the data has changed.

+    cp /share/workshop/genome_assembly/jli/Nanopore/scripts/run_nanoplot_qc.slurm .
+    sbatch -J anp.${USER} run_nanoplot_qc.slurm AQC

+After the job has been executed successfully, you should have a file named "AQCNanoPlot-report.html" in your 01-Nanoplot directory.
+It should look similar to the one I have generated [NPAlink](AQCNanoPlot-report.html).
+When comparing to the NanoPlot report generated on raw sequencing reads, there is very small changes in our case.

 ---

-**4\.** The next step is to filter the raw sequencing reads.
-From the NanoPlot report, we are going to remove reads that are shorter than 3000bp and have a mean base quality less than 10.
-In choosing these two cutoff values, one should also keep in mind the size of the genome and a desired minimum coverage.
-We are going to use a package called Filtlong to accomplish this task.
-Filtlong was designed to filter long noisy sequencing data.

-    cp /share/workshop/jli/Nanopore/02-Cleaned/run_filtlong.sh .
-    sbatch -J ftl.jli run_filtlong.sh

-After the above two steps of quality control, one may want to check the quality of the filtered data again.
-You can run NanoPlot on the filtered data.
-I will leave that to you as an exercise.

----

-**5\.** Now that the raw sequencing data has gone through all the quality control, we can start the assembly.
+**4\.** Now that the raw sequencing data has gone through the quality control, we can start the assembly.
 There are many assembly packages designed for long noisy sequencing data.
-I am going to go through two of them: canu and miniasm.
-We are going to use canu first.
-It is a tool that error correct the raw sequencing reads first, to create high accuracy data for down stream assembly.
-In running canu, there are two main parameters we can set that will affect the assembly quite a lot.
-One is the minimum length of reads that will be used in the assembly (minReadLength).
-The other is the minimum overlap length that will be saved (minOverlapLength).

-    cd ../03-Canu-Lambda
+We are going to use one of them: Shasta, to generate the draft assembly.
+I am going to provide the script for running a second assembly package: Canu.
+However, because it requires a very long time to run Canu, we are not going to actually run it.
+I will provide the assembly result that I generated using the script.

-    cp /share/workshop/jli/Nanopore/03-Canu-Lambda/run_canu.sh .
+    cp /share/workshop/genome_assembly/jli/Nanopore/scripts/run_shasta.slurm .

-In order to run the following command, please change the last argument "jli" to your user name, which will tell the script to run everything in your directory.
+**If your previous step has finished properly**, then please run the following command to submit the script for assembly job.

+    sbatch -J canu.${USER} run_shasta.slurm

+**If your previous step has not finished properly**, then please run the following command to submit the script for assembly job.
+This will allow the script to link the fastq files that I have generated with a successful run of the quality control step.

-    sbatch -J canu.jli run_canu.sh jli
+    sbatch -J canu.${USER} run_shasta.slurm NO

-Because of the error correction step, canu runs much slower than other packages that do not include the error correction step.
+The script that we just submitted uses the default parameters from shasta package.
+There are many [parameters](https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/master/software_scripts/scripts/ONT/parms.shasta) one could change.
+One of the first parameters that we could play with is the kmer size

 ---